Unlock the true potential of 5G in the Post-Smartphone era

 This service-based 5G network architecture seeks flexible and efficient solutions to meet the requirements of diversified mobile services.
 By using SDN and NFV supporting the underlying physical infrastructure, 5G can provide access to the cloud, transport, and core networks.
 Unlike traditional IP networks, SDN introduces the idea of separating control away from the switches, enabling external control of data through a logical software, a controller.
 Additionally, NFV addresses flexibility, agility, scalability requirements and leverages cloud computing.

-What are the benefits and challenges of NFV and SDN in virtualised networks?
+Benefits and challenges of NFV and SDN in virtualised networks

 OSS/BSS Transformation is crucial for 5G monetisation.
 The new communications network model based on SDN and NFV adds intelligent traffic management beyond those already performed by routing systems.
 It is a modern network model with multiple benefits and challenges.